aniqfakhrul/archives/README.md

 ```
 .\Rubeus.exe asktgs /ticket:<tgt> /service:cifs/dc01.range.net /nowrap
 ```
+For detailed explanation, read this article by Semperis [here](https://www.semperis.com/blog/a-diamond-ticket-in-the-ruff/)

 ### msDS-AllowedToDelegateTo
 Note that the `msDS-AllowedToDelegateTo` is the user account flag which controls the services to which a user accounts has access to.
 This means, with enough privileges, it is possible to access any service from a target user.